Marks and Spencer Online Assessment: Application Process, Interview & Preparation Guide

 Marks and Spencer online assessments

-If your initial application is successful, you will then be sent some psychometric aptitude assessments that will need to be completed online.
+If your initial application is successful, you will then be sent some psychometric aptitude tests that will need to be completed online.
 These are an integral part of the process and will assess various different skills.
-They are aptitude tests so you will not need to study and learn any information beforehand.
+They are online aptitude tests so you will not need to study and learn any information beforehand.

 But, can you prepare for them?
 Yes, don’t fret.
-There are ways to prepare for these tests such as brushing up on your maths skills in advance, taking practise tests online, and reading up about Marks and Spencer’s company values, and aligning your responses.
+There are ways to prepare for these online tests such as brushing up on your maths skills in advance, taking practise tests online, and reading up about Marks and Spencer’s company values, and aligning your responses.

 We will go through all the testing options now to make sure you aren’t presented with any nasty surprises.
 Remember not every role will be given every test so make sure to check the instructions in your application thoroughly.